-I’ve always been disappointed with homemade pasta served at restaurants because they’re never really “al dente” – soft on the outside, chewy at the centre.
+I’ve often been disappointed with homemade pasta bought from supermarkets or served at restaurants because they’re often not really “al dente” – soft on the outside, chewy at the centre.
 I began to believe that this was just a general feature of homemade pasta.

 The key is to knead the dough until it looks and feels as smooth as a baby’s butt!

 There were no recipes at our cooking class, but it was so straight forward, I had unintentionally memorised it and was able to successfully recreate the pasta at home.
 I love my pasta chewy so we worked the hell out of it and I’m confident to say I’ve never had better (or more al dente) homemade pasta before.

 Make pici if you don’t have a pasta roller